Singapore by MRT: The Downtown Line, Chinatown to Bukit Panjang

 fullsizeoutput_6387

-The Little India MRT station is another enormous interchange; here, the Downtown Line meets the North East Line (the Purple Line).
+The Little India MRT station is another enormous interchange; here, the Downtown Line meets the North East Line.
 The station art reflects the neighborhood’s heritage: Memoirs of the Past, by S. Chandrasekaran, draws its inspiration from Indian folk art.

 fullsizeoutput_638d